Skip to main content

 Community Guidelines

-How to be a good neighbor on The Horror Codex.
+How to be a good community member on The Horror Codex.

 Effective April 30, 2026

 The Codex is built by horror fans, for horror fans.
-It works because the people who use it care — about getting the taxonomy right, about preserving weird and obscure films, about turning newcomers onto something great.
-These guidelines describe the kind of community we want to be, and the small list of things that’ll get you a warning or worse.
+It works because the people who use it care — about getting the taxonomy right, about preserving weird and obscure films, about turning new horror fans onto something great.
+These guidelines describe the kind of community we want to be, and the small list of things that’ll get you a warning or ban.

 These guidelines are part of our Terms of Service.
 Breaking them can result in your content being removed or your account being restricted or banned.